AlexTISYoung/snipar/docs/guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Family-based GWAS is performed by the :ref:`gwas.py <gwas.py>` script.
-This script estimates direct effects, non-transmitted coefficients, and population effects of input genetic variants
+This script estimates direct genetic effects and (when using designs with observed/imputed parental genotypes) non-transmitted coefficients, and population effects of input genetic variants
 on the phenotype specified in the :ref:`phenotype file <phenotype>`.
 (If multiple phenotypes are present in the :ref:`phenotype file <phenotype>`,
-the phenotype to analyse can be specified using the '--phen_index' argument, where '--phen_index 1' corresponds to the first phenotype.)
+the phenotype to analyse can be specified by its column name using the '--phen' argument and by its column index using the '--phen_index' argument, where '--phen_index 1' corresponds to the first phenotype.)

+If imputed parental genotypes are not provided, the default behaviour of the :ref:`gwas.py <gwas.py>` is to perform a meta-analysis of samples with genotyped siblings but without both parents genotyped —
+using the sib-difference estimator — and samples with both parents genotyped — using the trio design.
+This should achieve something close to optimal power for family-GWAS
+without imputed parental genotypes.
+However, improved power can be achieved by using designs that take advantage of
+imputed parental genotypes.

-By default, for each variant, the script performs a regression of an individual's phenotype onto their genotype,
+When imputed parental genotypes are provided, the default behaviour of the :ref:`gwas.py <gwas.py>` the script performs a regression of an individual's phenotype onto their genotype,
 their (imputed/observed) father's genotype, and their (imputed/observed) mother's genotype.
 This estimates
-the direct effect of the variant, and the paternal and maternal non-transmitted coefficients (NTCs).
+the direct genetic effect of the variant, and the paternal and maternal non-transmitted coefficients (NTCs).
 See
 `Young et al. 2022 <https://www.nature.com/articles/s41588-022-01085-0>`_ for more details.

 If no parental genotypes are observed, then the imputed maternal & paternal genotypes become perfectly correlated.